Battle of Mount Tumbledown: Fall of Tumbledown

 By 9:00 a.m., the Scots Guards had secured the high ground to the east of Tumbledown Mountain, while the Gurkha units began advancing across the saddle extending southward from Tumbledown to Mount William.
 The Gurkhas captured Mount William, sustaining eight wounded, primarily due to artillery fire.

 During the engagement, the Scots Guards captured 30 prisoners, several of whom were from Bravo Company of Regiment of Infantry 6.
 Additionally, the bodies of 30 Argentine Army and Marine personnel were discovered in and around the defensive perimeter of the 5th Marine Battalion.

 The 2nd Battalion, Scots Guards, suffered eight fatalities and 43 wounded.
-According to Sergeant Thomas MacGuinnes of 13 Platoon, who played a significant role in overcoming Argentine defenses, a further 20 to 30 Guardsmen from Left Flank Company remained immobile, having sustained concussions from Argentine artillery, mortars, and rifle-grenade fire, or after experiencing falls on the wet and rugged terrain during the prolonged engagement.
+According to Sergeant Thomas MacGuinnes of 13 Platoon, who played a significant role in overcoming Argentine defences, a further 20 to 30 Guardsmen from Left Flank Company remained immobile, having sustained concussions from Argentine artillery, mortars, and rifle-grenade fire, or after experiencing falls on the wet and rugged terrain during the prolonged engagement.

-Additional casualties were recorded among other British units, The Royal Engineers and Welsh Guards each suffered one fatality, with a combined total of 13 wounded, including 8 Gurkhas and a Forward Observation Officer, Captain Keith Swinton.
+Additional casualties were also recorded among other attached British units, the supporting Royal Engineers and Welsh Guards each suffered one fatality, with a combined total of 13 wounded, including 8 Gurkhas and a Forward Observation Officer attached to the Ghurkas, Captain Keith Swinton.
+Corporal Krishnakumar Rai from the Gurkhas was also killed clearing the battlefield from mines and booby-traps.

 Dhanbahadur Rai, a Gurkha soldier, provided an account of the battle:

 The Scots Guards were assigned to attack Tumbledown, with the Gurkhas following in support.
 We were meant to complete the assault while they provided covering fire from Tumbledown.
 During the night, we advanced behind the Scots Guards, but at one point, our commanding officer ordered us to halt.
 The terrain resembled a valley, and after stopping, artillery bombardment commenced.
 The headquarters and A Company sustained twelve wounded.
 The following morning, as we resumed movement, our commanding officer, the MILAN anti-tank Platoon commander and Forward Observation Officer were advancing when they came under rifle fire.
 Our commanding officer shouted, "Look, Goli Ayo!" ("Get down!
 Someone fired!").
 The FOO was standing and observing when a second shot struck him in the chest.